White-Devil-17/Stock-Price-Prediction/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

-Contact ->If you have any questions about the Student Management System, please feel free to contact me at [bhattaraianup17@gmail.com] I hope this is helpful!
+Contact ->If you have any questions about the Stock price prediction, please feel free to contact me at [bhattaraianup17@gmail.com] I hope this is helpful!